 A workers’ compensation attorney can help you decide which benefits you are entitled to be compensated for.
 If you have questions on your fringe benefits, please contact the Eley Law Firm in Denver.

 What Is An Independent Medical Exam, And What Are Your Choices?

 After your treating physician has placed you at maximum medical improvement (MMI), either you or the insurance company can ask for an independent medical exam (IME).
 The issues the second doctor determines are usually the date of maximum medical improvement and the extent of your permanent disability.
 Both of these issues can greatly affect your benefits.

 If you can’t agree on a doctor to perform this exam, the Division of Workers’ Compensation will provide a doctor for you.
 Do not be quick to agree with the claims adjuster about a doctor to perform the IME.
 There are many doctors who receive a large percentage of their business from insurance companies and employers.
 If you agree to see one of these doctors, you could be very disappointed.
 The IME doctor’s opinion can only be overcome in court by “clear and convincing” evidence.
 This is a difficult burden to meet.
 You can usually get an opinion regarding a doctor by calling a workers’ compensation attorney such as Clifford Eley from the Eley Law Firm.

 Know Your Workers’ Comp Rights · Free Consultation

 These are just a few examples of the rights you have that might go unprotected.
 Unlike you, the adjuster has dealt with these things many times.
 If you have questions regarding these or other issues, contact our firm for a free consultation.
-Call our Denver office at 866-371-3322 or 720-644-8759 or fill out the email form on the contact page.
+Call our Denver office at 720-759-3064 or fill out the email form on the Contact page.
 We look forward to hearing from you.